dvlab-research/Facelet_Bank/readme.md

 python demo2_facelet.py --help
 ```

-**Note:** In our implementation, we use the *aligned* version of celebA dataset for training, and reshape the image to $448 \times 448$.
-It is desirable that the height and width of training image are divisible to $112$ to avoid padding.
+**Note:** In our implementation, we use the *aligned* version of [celebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset for training, and reshape the image to 448 x 448.
+It is desirable that the height and width of training image are divisible to 112 to avoid padding.

-From our experience, $2000$~$3000$ samples should be enough for training a facelet model.
+From our experience, 2000~3000 samples should be enough for training a facelet model.

 ### Training Facelet model